openSUSE/news-o-o/_posts/2011-08-20-opensuse-weekly-news-issue-189-is-out.markdown

       talk, you will learn, what SaX3 can do for you, how it works and also a little bit about interesting technologies beneath.

-If you are eager to see, what it already can do, you can check [Manu™s blog about SaX3](http://sysbytes.wordpress.com/tag/sax/) and especially
+If you are eager to see, what it already can do, you can check [Manuâ€™s blog about SaX3](http://sysbytes.wordpress.com/tag/sax/) and especially
         [Get your
         hand dirty post](http://sysbytes.wordpress.com/2011/07/08/sax3-get-your-hands-dirt/)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/GSoC2011.png)Google Summer of Codeâ–²â–¼